muhammedp07/plscanner/README.md

  Check the web application here: https://phishinglinkcanner.lol

 A simple yet effective phishing link scanner built with Python and Flask.
 This tool provides a web-based interface for users to check if a URL might be a phishing attempt.
 The application uses a custom phishing detection algorithm and features a modern neon-themed design.
+Phishing Link Scanner is a web application designed to identify and analyze potentially malicious phishing links.
+The primary goal of this project is to provide users with a tool to enhance their online security by checking links against known phishing databases.

 # Note